Requirements: What You’ll Need To Play

 This needs to be set to a minimum of 2 GB, though we very strongly suggest using 4 GB if your computer has enough RAM to support that.
 The RAM you set here should be equal to or less than HALF of the total RAM your computer has.
 Using the bare minimum of 2 GB will almost definitely cause you to lag a whole lot.
 We’re sorry!

 Step 4 – Download Our Mod Pack.
 Look for the big “Mod Packs” tab in the upper-left.
 Click that, and then search for “Waywardcraft.”
-Ours should be the only pack that pops up, and is titled “Waywardcraft 1.7.10”.
+Ours should be the only pack that pops up, and is titled “Waywardcraft 1.12 Edition“.
+You DON’T want our old 1.7.10 version.
 Found it?
 Great!
 Now just click “Install” in the lower-left corner.
-Here’s a direct link if you can’t find it, though it’s easier just finding it through the Technic launcher.

 Step 5 – Join the Server!
 When you’re all set, it’s time to join the server!
 Yay!
 Just press “Play,” wait for the game to load (this can take a while; it needs to load a whole bunch of mods, so be patient).
 You should know what to do from there.
 Our server IP is: